-"spiritual" religions, according to Feuerbach, "God, different from nature, is nothing other than man's own existence, and in 'natural' religions, the 'god which is different from man' is nothing other than nature or some natural being."
+Feuerbach divides religions into the "spiritual," which are Judaism, Budhism, Christianity, and Islam, and the "natural," which are all the primitive and ancient pagan beliefs.
+In the "spiritual" religions, according to Feuerbach, "God, different from nature, is nothing other than man's own existence, and in 'natural' religions, the 'god which is different from man' is nothing other than nature or some natural being."36

 How then, according to Feuerbach, did the supernatural beings arise in man's consciousness?
 It turns out to be very simple.
-They owe their "existence" to "peoples' lack of knowledge of the organic conditions of the workings of thought and fantasy," for the Divinity is the "personification of human lack of knowledge, and fantasy."
-Mental activity is by nature the "bodily" activity of a particular organ, and is something which man recognized as "bodiless," in that this "mental activity is the most hidden, most remote, soundless, and subtle."
-Therefore, man has "made an absolutely bodiless, inorganic, abstract existence, to which he gave the name 'God."
-This being of the imaginative powers," he writes, "where it is not counterweighted by sensory perception and reason, consists precisely in what [imagination] presents to [reason]".
-39
+They owe their "existence" to "peoples' lack of knowledge of the organic conditions of the workings of thought and fantasy," for the Divinity is the "personification of human lack of knowledge, and fantasy."37 Mental activity is by nature the "bodily" activity of a particular organ, and is something which man recognized as "bodiless," in that this "mental activity is the most hidden, most remote, soundless, and subtle."
+Therefore, man has "made an absolutely bodiless, inorganic, abstract existence, to which he gave the name 'God."38 "This being of the imaginative powers," he